How To Convince Leadership Content Marketing For Nonprofits Matters

 The challenge is understanding the purpose of your blog and then executing on that purpose.

-In other words, developing a content marketing strategy.
+In other words, developing a content marketing process.

 Building a cohesive content strategy is the difference between blogs that increase revenues and blogs that go unread.

-70% of nonprofits say they lack an integrated content marketing strategy.
+70% of nonprofits say they lack an integrated digital marketing plan.

 This lack of strategy prevents content from serving a holistic purpose.